Recent Deep Semi-supervised Learning Approaches and Related Works: Deep Semi-supervised Learning

-In a nutshell, the consistency regularization approaches of the semi-supervised learning aim at regularizing model predictions to have consistency even when the data are perturbed (with augmentation or noise), either in input space or intermediate representation space.
+In a nutshell, the consistency regularization approaches of semi-supervised learning aim to regularize model predictions to be consistent even when the data are perturbed (with augmentation or noise), either in input space or intermediate representation space.
 As a result, the decision boundaries are set far away from high-density regions.
 Furthermore, since the regularization is also applied to unlabeled data, the decision boundaries are expected to be closer to the actual low-density regions.